silvanatrabalon/learning/public/guides/javascript-en.md

 ## Fetch
-**Description:** The `fetch` API makes HTTP requests simple and returns promises to handle the responses.
+**Description:** The API makes HTTP requests simple and returns promises to handle the responses.

 **Example:**
 ```javascript